tuongviatruong/blog-pt2-pubnub/README.md

-# Travel Planning Blog With Pubnub Chat
+# Travel Blog With Pubnub Chat
 A Blog that mulitple users can add posts to about travel plans.
 Users can register, login, and make a profile with a profile picture.
 They are able to add/edit/delete posts when logged in.
 Pubnub chat is included for users to chat about travel plans.
 Users can also see who's online on the chat.